Why FAMM is Working in Missouri:

 - Highest per capita rates of incarceration

-- the prison population grew, increasing 9 times in the last 30 years
+- the prison population increased 9 times in 30 years

 You can do several things to work toward reforming your state’s sentencing laws – go to our get involved page to find out how.

 Legislation has been introduced in Missouri that would relax the state’s rigid sentencing laws in favor of more flexible guidelines.
 Known as the Justice Safety Valve Act, the bill would offer a reprieve from inflexible one-size-fits-all sentencing and could save taxpayers a lot of money.
 Under current law, sentencing courts are required to issue minimum… Read more »

 Originally seen in Corrections One.
 JEFFERSON CITY, Mo. — For 16 years as Missouri attorney general, Jay Nixon’s job was to be tough on crime.
 His office argued against seemingly countless appeals from people challenging their convictions and sentences.
 As he nears the end of his tenure as governor — and a lengthy political career… Read more »